Attachment Full Size Full Wp Image 637

 Extreme Sadness

 Feeling sad is a common emotion for everyone.
 But the sadness that comes with depression is crippling.
 It has hopelessness attached to it.
-People with depression may also feel helpless, and anyone who tries to intervene cannot possibly offer real solutions.
-Some people have suicidal thoughts due to the intensity of sadness.
+Teenaged boys with depression may also feel helpless, and anyone who tries to intervene cannot possibly offer real solutions.
+Some teens may have suicidal thoughts due to the intensity of sadness.

 The Connection Between Depression Disorder and Substance Use

-Many people who are depressed turn to drugs to relieve their feelings.
+Many teenaged boys who are depressed turn to drugs to relieve their feelings.
 Drugs numb the feelings at the moment but make things worse in the end.
 It makes it harder to heal because someone can block out the emotions that are bothering them.

-In addition, when someone uses drugs to deal with depression, they often end up with a substance use disorder.
+In addition, when teenaged boys use drugs to deal with depression, they often end up with a substance use disorder.

 Signs of substance abuse include: